flutter/website/src/docs/codelabs/explicit-animations.md

 you  need to increase the frame rate.
 **The frame rate is the rate of frames per second.**
-In this case, you are increasing the frame rate from 2 frames per second ("fps") to 4 fps.
+In this case, you are increasing the frame rate from 2 frames per second (fps) to 4 fps.
 Even though you are using five total frames, the first frame gets re-used for the downward and upward motion of the ball,